ku-sldg/plih/_types/3-Typed-Recursion.md

 Looking at factorial this way, it should be clear the type of `factorial` must be `TNat->TNat`.
 Given a number, factorial will return another number.
 What then is the type of `fact`?
 It takes a value `g` and returns a function that calls `g`.
-So, the argument to `fact` must be a function.
+So, the first argument to `fact` must be a function.
 The result must also be a function because it is applied to a value.  `fact` takes a function and returns a function.
 If we call `typeofM` on just `fact` we learn: